davetcc/tccLibs/README.md

 ### License:

-* AdaFruit Fork - MIT license (included in that directory)
+* AdaFruit Fork in directory AdafruitGFXNativePort - MIT license
-* All other libraries - Apache license.
+* All other code outside that folder - Apache license.

 ## How to use these libraries